-The Stamford Shakespeare Company stages a season of plays during the summer at the nearby Rutland Open Air Theatre at Tolethorpe Hall whilst another annual event is the town’s Mid-Lent Fun Fair that has its origins in the original Stamford Fair which dates back to Norman times.
-It lasts for a week and fills the streets and squares of the centre with stalls, amusements and ‘all the fun of the fair’.
+The Stamford Shakespeare Company stages a season of plays during the summer months at nearby Rutland Open Air Theatre, Tolethorpe Hall, whilst the town’s Mid-Lent Fun Fair, held every March, has its origins in the original Stamford Fair dating back to Norman times.
+It lasts for a week and fills the streets and squares of the Town centre with stalls, amusements and ‘all the fun of the fair’.

 Another annual event is the Stamford Festival which is held in July with exhibitions, musical and stage events at various venues in the Town.